 Financial assistance at BSU is available through various sources.
-The opportunity is available to all students to receive funds if they meet the criteria.
+Opportunities are available to students who meet the criteria.
 Personnel in the Financial Aid Office will assist students to explore financial assistance for which they may be eligible.
 The Financial Aid Office is located in the Henry Administration Building.